Metriplectic relaxation to equilibria: On the relaxation of metriplectic systems

 Proposition~\ref{th:Lyapunov-constrained} establishes stability and asymptotic stability for orbits with initial conditions in $\mathcal{U}_{\eta_*}$, which being a lower dimensional set has zero Lebesgue measure in the phase space.
 This issue was addressed in \cite{Beretta1986} by assuming $z_*$ is part of a continuous family of equilibria.

 At last, we address metriplectic vector fields.
 We know that there is at least one constant of motion, the Hamiltonian $\fun{H}$.
 More generally, let $X$ be a metriplectic vector field with $k$ constants of motion $\fun{I}^1,\ldots, \fun{I}^k$, $1 \leq k < n$, and for definiteness $\fun{I}^k = \fun{H}$.
-Differently from the case of Proposition~\ref{th:Lyapunov-constrained}, we assume that~(\ref{eq:lin-indep-C}) holds in a whole subdomain $\mathcal{U}$.
-Under these conditions, the submersion theorem \cite[Theorem~3.5.4]{Marsden2001} establishes that the sets
+Unlike the case of Proposition~\ref{th:Lyapunov-constrained}, we assume that~(\ref{eq:lin-indep-C}) holds in a whole subdomain $\mathcal{U}$.
+Under these conditions, the submersion theorem \cite[Theorem~3.5.4]{Marsden2001} establishes that the set

 is a closed submanifold of $\mathcal{U}$ for any $\eta \in \fun{I}(\mathcal{U})$, and the restriction of the entropy to such submanifolds, i.e., $\fun{S}|_{\mathcal{U}_\eta}$, is smooth.

 We make the following hypothesis on the entropy in $\mathcal{U}$: